Elmer Rice: Personal life

-Rice was married in 1915 to Hazel Levy and had two children with her, Margaret and Robert.
-After his divorce in 1942, he married actress Betty Field with whom he had three children, John, Judy and Paul.
+Rice was married in 1915 to Hazel Levy and had two children with her: Margaret and Robert.
+After his divorce in 1942, he married actress Betty Field with whom he had three children: John Alden, Judy, and Paul.
 Field and Rice divorced in 1956.

-Although born into a working-class family with no interest in the arts and known primarily for his attachment to theater and politics, Rice was passionate about Old Master and modern art.
+Although born into a working-class family with no interest in the arts and known primarily for his attachment to theater and politics, Rice was passionate about the Old Masters and modern art.
 His art collection, slowly assembled over the years, included works by Picasso, Braque, Rouault, Leger, Derain, Klee, and Modigliani.
 He regularly frequented New York's museums, and in his autobiography, wrote of his first trip to Spain and the powerful impact Velazquez had on him and, in Mexico, of enjoying the work of Diego Rivera and the Mexican Muralists, artists who shared his political views.
 He was close friends with Japanese-American modernist painter Yasuo Kuniyoshi.

-Elmer Rice lived for many years on a wooded estate in Stamford, Connecticut until his death in Southampton, England in 1967 of pneumonia after suffering a heart attack.
-Obituaries took note of a long and respected theater career.
+Elmer Rice lived for many years on a wooded estate in Stamford, Connecticut until his death in Southampton, England, in 1967 of pneumonia after suffering a heart attack.
+Obituaries noted a long and respected theater career.
 Brooks Atkinson described Rice in his history of Broadway as "a plain, rather sober man with a reticent, unyielding personality...But when a social principle was at stake, he was more clear-headed than most people, and he was quietly invincible...He was one of Broadway's most eminent citizens."

 Archive

 Elmer Rice's papers were placed at the Harry Ransom Center at the University of Texas at Austin in 1968, a year after his death.
 Additions have been made by family members over the years.
 The collection spans over 100 boxes and includes contracts, correspondence, manuscript drafts, notebooks, photographs, royalty statements, scripts, theater programs, and over seventy-three scrapbooks.
-The Ransom Center's library division has over 900 books from Rice's personal library, many of which are personally inscribed to or annotated by Rice.
+The Ransom Center's library division has over 900 books from Rice's personal library, many of which are inscribed to or annotated by Rice.